High Bill Tips

 There is almost nothing worse than receiving an unexpectedly large bill in the mail.
-But every winter, many WCEC members do receive shocking electricity bills that are in fact, double or even triple what they are expecting.
+But every winter and summer many WCEC members do receive shocking electricity bills that are in fact, double or even triple what they are expecting.
 And for many, it can turn into a hopeless economic challenge.
 Then they become angry.
 Especially if they think they did not change their usage habits.
-They may even think that WCEC has raised the rates, but that is simply not the case.
-The following is a sample chart of historic and current rates.

-In the winter, heating costs generally account for the largest percentage of east Texas residential electricity bills.
-And, these heating costs mirror outside temperature extremes.
+Heating and cooling costs generally account for the largest percentage of east Texas residential electricity bills.
+These costs mirror outside temperature extremes.
 While the thermostat may be adjusted some, it’s still set for a level that keeps occupants comfortable.
-That can be a 30 to 40 degree difference from the outside temperature.
+That can be a 30 to 40 degree difference from the outside temperature in winter and 20+ in summer.
 And the greater the temperature difference between the inside and the outside, the harder and longer a heating unit must work to maintain indoor temperatures.
 The following example illustrates how residential usage spikes in extreme weather months.

-Sadly, when the shocking electricity bill arrives on a milder day a month down the road, it’s really hard to remember that it was THAT cold for THAT many days.
-People absolutely don’t remember the very coldest temperatures because they occur during the wee hours after midnight when they were sleeping.
+It’s important to note that members pay for their usage a month after.
+As an example, usage in January is billed to the member in February.
+When a large electricity bill arrives on a milder day a month later, it’s hard to remember that it was THAT cold or hot for THAT many days.
+Also, people don’t remember the very coldest temperatures because they occur during the wee hours after midnight.

-But just because cold weather is coming, it does not mean there aren’t things you can’t do now to avoid high bill surprises.
+Extreme weather is a fact of life.
+But that does not mean there aren’t things you can do to avoid high bill surprises.
 You can change the way you pay your bills.
 And you can reduce future consumption by changing some habits, and by employing some energy efficiency measures.

 Adjust How You Pay Your Bills Now